KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 250 objects was chosen because Photon Fusion will not sync more than 255 objects in a single update.
 This can be seen if you set the
 **'Tools>Fusion>Network Project Config>Replication Features'** to 'None', as it will not sync more than 255 objects.
-Also Fusion's bandwidth barely increases once you surpass 255 objects.
+Also Fusion's bandwidth barely increases once you surpass 255 objects and the simulation starts to experience sync issues.

 #### Reactor